Find your perfect match

-The Human Penis: Everything there is to know about it
+The Human Penis: Everything There is to Know About It

 13 min read

-The Human Penis: Everything there is to know about it
+The Human Penis: Everything There is to Know About It

 Around 4 billion humans have a penis - that's just about half of the entire population of the planet!
 The penis is the male sex organ and is used for both urination and reproduction, as I'm sure you're aware.
 If you've got one, you're probably fairly used to it at this point - but when was the last time you stopped to think about what it's actually made up of, and how it really works?